QuantEcon/lecture-source-py/rst_files/coleman_policy_iter.rst

     plt.show()

-If you run this you'll find that the two operators execute at about the same speed

-However, as we saw above, time iteration is numerically far more accurate for a given number of iterations
+Time iteration is numerically far more accurate for a given number of iterations